spatialcarpentry/spatial-analysis/index.md

 ## Goals/Objectives

-After finishing this lesson, you will be able to:
+After completing this section, you will:

-  - understand basic spatial functions
+- Understand basic spatial functions
-  - know how to use spatial functions to analyze a dataset
+- Understand how to use spatial functions to analyze a dataset

 ## Topics